 In some cases, timestamp conflict detection doesn't detect a conflict at all.
-For example, in a concurrent UPDATE / DELETE where the DELETE occurs just after the UPDATE, any nodes that see first the UPDATE and then the DELETE don't see any conflict.
-If no conflict is seen, the conflict trigger are never called.
+For example, in a concurrent UPDATE / DELETE where the DELETE occurs just after the UPDATE, any nodes that see first the UPDATE and then the never called.
 In the same situation but using row version conflict detection, a conflict is seen, which a conflict trigger can then handle.